avrilcoghlan/LittleBookofRBioinformatics/src/revisionexercises_answers.rst

 Q4.
 ^^^
-*Use the dotPlot() function in the SeqinR R library to make a dotplot of rabies virus phosphoprotein and Mokola virus phosphoprotein, using a window size of 3 and a threshold of 3.
+*Use the dotPlot() function in the SeqinR R package to make a dotplot of rabies virus phosphoprotein and Mokola virus phosphoprotein, using a window size of 3 and a threshold of 3.
 Use your own R function from Q3 to make a dotplot of rabies virus phosphoprotein and Mokola virus phosphoprotein, using a windowsize (x) of 3 and a threshold (y) of 3.
 Are the two plots similar or different, and can you explain why?*

 We can use the dotPlot() function from SeqinR to make a dotplot of the rabies and Mokola virus phosphoproteins, using a window size of 3 and a threshold of 3, by typing: